Meet the Staff

 Originally from Washington State, Aissa found her place in Montana while she was attending the University of Montana-Western, where she earned a BS in Environmental Science and Geology.
 Her love and curiosity for the natural world started early and has only grown deeper the more she’s learned and experienced.
 Her passion is teaching and learning about the importance of healthy watersheds all while enjoying the beauty of the outdoors.
 Aissa is excited to engage with more folks in the Missoula area!
 If she’s not in the office, you’ll find Aissa on the river, practicing yoga, tending to her many plants (inside and out), or researching her next adventure.

-Stephie is a senior studying Wildlife Biology at the University of Montana.
+Stephie graduated from the University of Montana with a degree in Wildlife Biology.
 She grew up in Rock creek, Mt. and has spent the majority of her life in the wilderness and the local rivers and streams.
 She enjoys hiking, biking, and just being outside and loves that she can have fun working outside with WEN!
 Stephie started out as an amazing WEN intern, we are happy to have her on the team part time.

 Rennie has been a life-long lover of rivers, fish, bugs, and everything water.
 After moving to Montana from Colorado, she finished her Bachelor’s in Aquatic Wildlife Biology and a Masters in Education from UM.
 She has worked for labs in Montana and Colorado doing fisheries research and aquatic invertebrate identification.
 She brings her aquatic bug expertise as well as a love of working with students to WEN’s programs.
 In her free time she is always accompanied by the best dog, Ripley.
 They love to hike, fish, kayak, garden, and turn over rocks to look for bugs!